AdobeDocs/experience-manager-cloud-service.en/help/forms/early-adopter-ea-features.md

 ### Forms Service APIs

-Forms Service APIs acts as an engine that takes form designs and data, and generates interactive PDF forms for users for data capture purposes.
-It can also extract the filled information and integrate it with other systems.
+Forms service generates interactive PDF forms for data capture.
+It can also be used to import/export data to/from an existing interactive PDF form and validate submitted data.
 Here's a breakdown of its functionalities:

-* **Rendering Forms**: It can render PDF forms based on templates you design in AEM Forms Designer and data stored in XML format.
-This essentially creates an interactive fillable form from the static template.
+* **Rendering Forms**: Generate an interactive PDF form from a template created using AEM Forms Designer and, optionally, XML data.
+This essentially produces a fillable PDF form optionally pre-filled with data.

-* **Data Extraction and Import**: The Forms Service can both extract data filled out in a PDF form and import data into existing PDF forms.
-The data is typically formatted in XML for processing.
+* **Data Extraction and Import**: Import data into an existing PDF form as well as extract data from a filled PDF form.
+Both XDP and XML data formats are supported, and importing to non-XFA PDF forms (also known as AcroForms) additionally supports FDF and XFDF data.

-* **Fragment-Based Rendering**: It allows you to render forms partially, based on specific sections or fragments designed in AEM Forms Designer.
-This can be useful for building modular forms or dynamically showing sections based on user input.
+* **Data Validation**: : Validate submitted data, in XDP or XML format, against a template created using AEM Forms Designer.

 ## See also